 When the frequency picked up doctors put me on so many migraine meds and anti inflammatory meds that i don’t recall the names of.
 They didn’t help at all.
 So they switched the meds to seizure meds.
 These didn’t seem to help except slow the frequency slightly.
 Topamax and Sumatriptan are the most recent ones.

-Using Cannabis For Migraine Pain
+Using Cannabis For Chronic Migraine Treatment

 I started using cannabis illegally several years ago.
 This was for my recreational enjoyment, but I noticed that cannabis DRASTICALLY helps my headaches and migraines (for some reason as long as it isn’t purple.
 Purple makes it worse).

 Recently I got my medical cannabis card and started vaping, since Minnesota doesn’t have flowers or edibles yet which also makes our prices extremely high.
 I find that CBD helps the frequency of the migraines incredibly and stops the progression of one if I can catch it in time.
 THC helps with the pain of both the migraines and headaches.

 Consequently, not only is their patient support for the use of cannabis for migraines, but there is also early clinical support as well.
 A study published in 2016 explored patient consumption of prescribed medical cannabis for headaches.
 In this study of 121 participants, all had a primary diagnosis of migraine.

 The results, published in Pharmacotherapy (2016) were remarkable.
 First, headache frequency reduced from an average of 10.4 headaches per month to 4.6 per month.
 Furthermore, close to forty percent of study participants reported positive results, including reducing in severity and total abortion of the ongoing migraine.
 Many patients used daily, with multiple methods of ingestion reported.